Credit Card Surcharges vs Cash Discounts: What’s the Difference?

 Limitations to Surcharges

 There are some limitations to adding surcharges to your credit card transactions.
-For starters, if you own a business in one of the following states, you cannot legally charge customers surcharges for using a credit card:
+For starters, if you own a business in one of the following states, you cannot legally charge customers surcharges for using a credit card, according to Visa:

 In these states, your option to recoup your cost charged by the credit card companies is to offer a cash discount for those who pay by cash or check rather than by credit card.
 If you have a multi-state business, you can apply surcharges in states where it is legal and encourage cash discounts in states where you cannot legally surcharge.